Make home schooling engaging: our 5 top tips

 Take their workspace to another room

-If you’ve been using the same area for their homework, or to do educational activities in, for a while, your children may positively embrace a change of scenery and therefore a change in mindset if you are in a position to set up their workspace somewhere else in the house.
-Even if it’s only for a couple of hours a day, a change of scenery can really refresh their minds.
+If you’ve been using the same area for your kid’s learning and educational activities for a while, they may positively embrace a change of scenery and therefore a change in mindset if you are in a position to set up their workspace somewhere else in the house.
+Even if it’s only for a couple of hours a day, a change of scenery and a new learning environment can really refresh their minds.

 Start learning with a warm-up activity